2023 Best Economics Schools in the Rocky Mountains Region

 Read full report on Economics at Colorado College

-You’ll join some of the best and brightest minds around you if you attend Brigham Young University - Provo.
-The school came in at #3 on this year’s Best Economics Schools in the Rocky Mountains Region list.
-BYU is a very large private not-for-profit school located in the medium-sized city of Provo.
+You’ll be in good company if you decide to attend Brigham Young University - Provo.
+It ranked #3 on our 2023 Best Economics Schools in the Rocky Mountains Region list.
+BYU is a fairly large private not-for-profit school located in the midsize city of Provo.

 On average, economics graduates from BYU take out $14,500 in student loans while working on their degree.